Cghlewis/data-mgmt-ed-research-book/_book/19-appendix.md

 **Sharing** (Chapter \@ref(share))

-- Share data and documentation in an open repository for public access.
-  - Use controlled access as needed.
+- Share data and documentation in an open repository, using controlled access as needed.